Student and Professional Organizations

 UCO National Student Advertising Competition Team:

 - NSAC is an annual student competition sponsored by a nationwide corporation or organization.
 Participating students compete regionally and nationally with other colleges and universities.
 The students prepare a strategic plans book, non-traditional as well as print and broadcast advertising, and a client presentation.
 For more information contact Sandra Martin.

 Oklahoma Broadcast Education Association

 - OBEA is the professional media student organization.
-Meetings are held on Tuesday's at 5:45pm in COM 119.
 Students have the opportunity to network with industry professionals, hear from guest speakers, tour media facilities, and apply for scholarships.
-Students also have the opportunity to have their work critqued by industry professionals during the statewide OBEA Student Competition.
+Students also have the opportunity to have their work critiqued by industry professionals during the statewide OBEA Student Competition.
 Additionally, OBEA members participate in the OETA/OBEA student day held annually during the fall semester and the Oklahoma Association of Broadcaster's Conference during the spring semester.
 For more information contact Dr. David Nelson or Mark Scott

 Public Relations Student Society of America